software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## Designing the REST API endpoints for the user stories

 Next, let's consider what kind of REST API endpoints we need for the last three user stories.
-Plan and implement the following four endpoints by following the [REST API naming principles](https://restfulapi.net/resource-naming/):
+Implement the following four endpoints by following the REST API naming principles:

-1. Get all published quizzes
+1. GET `/api/quizzes` to get all _published_ quizzes
-2. Get a quiz by id.
+2. GET `/api/quizzes/{id}` to get a quiz by id.
 If there is no quiz with the provided id, return a `404 Not Found` status as a response.
 If the quiz is not published, return a `403 Forbidden` status as a response.
-3. Get all questions of a quiz by id.
+3. GET `/api/quizzes/{id}/questions` to get all questions of a quiz by id.
 Implement similar error handling as with the second endpoint
-4. Create an answer for a quiz question.
+4. POST `/answers` to create an answer for a quiz question.
 Information about the answer text, correctness status (was the answer correct or not based on the question's correct answer) and the question reference should be stored.
 If the user is trying to answer a quiz which is not published, return a `403 Forbidden` status as a response.
 If the user is trying to answer a quiz which does not exist, return a `404 Not Found` status as a response.
 If the answer is invalid (for example blank answer text), return a `400 Bad Request` status as a response

 The remaining user stories include both backend-related and frontend-related tasks.
 Before starting to implement the frontend tasks, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).